HL7/cqf-recommendations/pages/examples/anc/anc-guidelines.md

 [WHO ANC Guideline](https://www.who.int/reproductivehealth/publications/maternal_perinatal_health/anc-positive-pregnancy-experience/en/)

 Overall, the guideline recommends a contact schedule consisting of 8 contacts at specific points in the pregnancy.
-This is represented with the [ANC Contact Schedule](../../PlanDefinition-anc-contact-schedule.html) (a [clinical protocol](../../StructureDefinition-cpg-protocoldefinition.html)) describing the expected schedule:
+This is represented with the [ANC Contact Schedule](../../PlanDefinition-anc-contact-schedule.html) (a [pathway](../../StructureDefinition-cpg-pathwaydefinition.html)) describing the expected schedule:

 <pre><code>
 ANC Contact 1: up to 12 weeks